BetterSEQTA/BetterSEQTA-Plus/README.md

 ## Credits

-This extension was initially developed by [Nulkem](https://github.com/Nulkem/betterseqta), was ported to manifest V3 by [MEGA-Dawg68](https://github.com/MEGA-Dawg68) and is currently under active development from lead developers [SethBurkart123](https://github.com/SethBurkart123) and [Crazypersonalph](https://github.com/Crazypersonalph) with help from other volunteers
+This extension was initially developed by [Nulkem](https://github.com/Nulkem/betterseqta), was ported to manifest V3 by [MEGA-Dawg68](https://github.com/MEGA-Dawg68) and is currently under active development from lead developers [SethBurkart123](https://github.com/SethBurkart123) and [Crazypersonalph](https://github.com/Crazypersonalph) with help from other volunteers.

 ## Star History